-The third semester requires, in addition to the ongoing focus on original writing, a 30- to 40-page craft paper in lieu of the series of brief critical essays.
+The third semester requires, in addition to the ongoing focus on original writing, a 30-40-page craft paper in lieu of the series of brief critical essays.
 Together, you and your mentor will determine a subject and outline an in-depth study of an aspect of writing craft or literary theory of particular value to your own writing.
-The main difference between your third semester’s critical work and your efforts in the first two terms is that you will now concentrate on a detailed reflection of a single topic, rather than writing a series of brief responses to separate works.
+Alternatively, you and your mentor might arrange a practical internship.

 If you are interested in pursuing a formal intensive study in another genre after completion of your fourth semester, you may present a statement of purpose and portfolio (similar to the initial application process) and, if approved, you may choose to study one additional semester in that genre.
 Requests are evaluated on an individual basis.